 Similarly, organizations know that they are likely to have a smaller impact on the environment if they optimize their building operations, manage space requirements, and keep a real estate portfolio that matches their needs, is optimally occupied, and doesn’t require them to condition and service interior space that is marginally occupied and underutilized.
 Again, an IWMS allows an organization to keep on top of its requirements and adjust the portfolio to match needs through carefully tracking maintenance, occupancy, utilization, leasing options, etc. Processes like long-term planning, fleet management, move management, short-term space reservations and more provide avenues for organizations to monitor and improve the efficiency of their real estate portfolios and operations, which will have a direct impact on their environmental footprint.

 Getting back to the original point, these are examples of the governance that is enabled through use of an IWMS.
-The IWMS provides an effective way to manage the data, enforce adherence to processes, and maintain standards of quality, as well as operational excellence.
+The IWMS provides an effective way to manage the data, enforce adherence to processes, and maintain standards of quality as well as operational excellence.
 In doing this, it also provides the necessary setting for establishing and executing improvement projects.
-For some organizations, it may be ambitious enough to get all of their building equipment on a solid maintenance program that results in a reduced environmental impact.
-Other organizations, who have already accomplished that, may set their sights on a systematic upgrade of equipment and building envelope to higher sustainability standards.
+For some organizations, it may be ambition enough to get all of their building equipment on a solid maintenance programme that results in a reduced environmental impact.
+Other organizations, that have already accomplished that, may set their sights on a systematic upgrade of equipment and building envelope to higher sustainability standards.

-At whatever stage an organization is in monitoring its environmental impact, an IWMS can participate, in terms of understanding current performance, setting improvements goals, and then achieving them.
+Whatever stage an organization is at in monitoring its environmental impact, an IWMS can participate, in terms of understanding current performance, setting improvements goals, and then achieving them.
 The nature of an IWMS is to capture process and performance data.
-In cases like those described above, the effort may be packaged as “efficiency” and “cost-savings” rather than environmental impact, but ESG improvements come naturally as a result.
+In cases like those described above, the effort may be packaged as ‘efficiency’ and ‘cost-savings’ rather than environmental impact, but ESG improvements come naturally as a result.